jsowder/hugo-envisioned/exampleSite/content/post/tufte-features.md

 math = true
 title = "Hugo-Tufte Features"
 subtitle = "Fancy Subtitle"
-toc = true
-categories = ["mathjax", "latex", "tufte-css"]
+description = "A post illustrating what is possible to achieve using pure markdown and \\( \LaTeX \\).
+Originally from the Hugo Tufte theme by Shawn O'Hare." toc = true categories = ["mathjax", "latex", "tufte-css"]

 +++

+The Hugo Envisioned theme was derived from the Hugo Tufte theme, developed by Shawn O'Hare.
+This post is the feature example post from that theme.
+It nicely illustrates many *pure markdown capabilities* of this theme.
+If you are using this theme with blogdown, you cannot mix the Hugo extensions into Rmarkdown files, only in pure markdown files.

 This is a quick demonstration post.
 It serves as an example of the features of this theme.
 One of them is \\( \LaTeX \\) via MathJax.